Sheath constraints on turbulent magnetised plasmas: Orderings

 The ordering required for the electric field to be weak relative to its characteristic value in the magnetised sheath and large relative to the values in the bulk is

 Here, we introduced the parameter $\epsilon \sim l_{\rm ms} \hat \phi^{-1} \partial_x \hat \phi$, which for the moment we maximally order to be unity, $\epsilon \sim 1$.
-Note that the size of the electric field in the $y$ direction is obtained from the large-amplitude characteristic electrostatic potential variations \emph{in the bulk}, equation (\ref{phiinfty-order}).
+Note that the size of the electric field in the $y$ direction is obtained from the large-amplitude characteristic electrostatic potential variations \emph{in the bulk}, equation (\ref{phiinfty-order}): $\partial_y \phi_{\infty} / B \sim T_{\rm e} / (LeB) \sim c_{\rm S}^2 / (\Omega L) \sim \delta c_{\rm S} $.
 The electric field in the $z$ direction is negligible.
 From (\ref{ordering-1}), we extract the ordering $\left(l_{\rm ms} / \rho_{\rm S}\right) \delta \ll \epsilon \hat{\phi} \ll 1 $, which can always be taken since $\left(l_{\rm ms} / \rho_{\rm S}\right) \delta = l_{\rm ms} / L \rightarrow 0$ by virtue of our primary expansion (\ref{sheath-scale}).
 The $\vec{E}\times \vec{B}$ drift in the $x$ direction caused by the bulk electric field is $\left( \partial_y \phi_{\infty} / B \right) \cos \alpha \sim c_{\rm S} \delta \cos \alpha$, and is thus comparable to the $x$-component of the parallel streaming $c_{\rm S} \sin \alpha$ if $\tan \alpha \sim \delta$.
 This confirms that the gradients (of electrostatic potential, ion distribution function, etc.) in the $y$ direction must be included in any treatment of the magnetised sheath when $\alpha \sim \delta \ll 1$.

 We assume that the magnetised sheath is in steady state relative to the bulk plasma.
 The time scale over which the magnetised sheath equilibrates is expected to be determined by the crossing time of the ions (the slowest species), given by equation (\ref{t-scale}).
-The expected turbulent time scale over which the bulk plasma evolves is the time taken for an ion to drift across a turbulent structure, $\rho_{\rm S} / \delta^2 c_{\rm s} \sim (\delta^2 \Omega)^{-1}$.
+The expected turbulent time scale over which the bulk plasma evolves is the time taken for an ion to drift across a turbulent structure, $L/ (\delta c_{\rm S}) \sim \rho_{\rm S} / \delta^2 c_{\rm s} \sim (\delta^2 \Omega)^{-1}$.
+Here, we have used that the characteristic $\vec{E}\times \vec{B}$ drift of an ion is $\sim \delta c_{\rm S}$ from (\ref{bulkE-ordering}).
 For the turbulent (bulk) time scale to be much longer than the magnetised sheath time scale, the ordering $l_{\rm ms} \ll \rho_{\rm S} \sin \alpha / \delta^2 \sim L \sin \alpha / \delta$ is required.
 By virtue of the orderings (\ref{orderings-length}) and (\ref{alpha-delta}), the turbulent time scale is always longer than the characteristic magnetised sheath time scale, so that a steady state sheath can be assumed.

 This work also assumes that the magnetised sheath is collisionless.
 Denoting the ion mean free path as $\lambda_{\rm mfp}$, an ion streaming along the field line can traverse the magnetised sheath without colliding only if the distance it travels along the magnetic field line is shorter than the mean free path for a collision, $l_{\rm ms} / \sin \alpha \ll \lambda_{\rm mfp} $.
 Accounting for this consideration, we consider the magnetised sheath in the collisionless limit